MumenJarrah/CloudLabs/lab5.md

 # Build the Docker container
 $ docker-compose build

-# OR use the alias provided in the SEEDUbuntu 20.04 VM
+# OR use the alias
 $ dcbuild
 ```